TA logo_44

 Humanitarian Training

 Our main humanitarian training focuses around the accredited Participatory Disaster Risk Management (PDRM) program.
 This is delivered both as a workshop or as an online course for clients.
 Ten topics in all are covered in the PDRM.
-Our annual online PDRM program is being taught from the 24 July until the end of November 2023, with weekly Zoom teaching sessions held at 8pm Melbourne time on a Thursday over a ten week period.
+Our annual online 2025 PDRM program is being taught from the 3rd March through to the 20th June 2025, with weekly Zoom teaching sessions held at 8pm Melbourne time on a Thursday over a ten week period.
 See the Training Page for more details.

 Resources